How we treat people is how we will treat the forests.

 WhereDoWestand is a blog, powered by the donated time of it's volunteers.
 (We are no longer a BC Society and do not accept donations).

 Where Do We Stand began with a few concerned citizens and quickly evolved into a grass roots movement.
 It is a film, a community event, a facebook page and a website.
 Our one shared message is stated by the petition and signed by over 1500 citizens.

 "We are requesting a pause in all logging of the North Cowichan Municipal Forests to allow time for public consultation on the future of our six public forest reserves.
 In light of accelerating ecological, economic, and social changes, I believe that the public requires in-depth information from a broad range of experts on the forests."

-12,000 people have viewed the film, 1,500 people signed the petition, 6,000 people visited our website, 900 people submitted comments, 650 people attended the 6 Mountains Event and 300+ people attended the Council Meetings.
+14,000 people have viewed the film, 1,500 people signed the petition, 6,000 people visited our website, 900 people submitted comments, 950 people subscribe to our newsletter, and 650 people attended the 6 Mountains Event.

 More than 60 volunteers have donated thousands of hours.

 Changes enacted since the Forest Campaign started:

 - Municipal logging contracts are now publicly tendered